christoph-neumann/cping/README.md

     ln -s $(pwd)/run.sh ~/bin/cping

-The first time you run the script, it will download any dependencies build the program.
+The first time you run the script, it will download any dependencies and build the program.
+You can remove the build to force a rebuild if you like:

+    lein clean

 ## License